Reliance becomes promoter in SWREL, holds over 40 pc stake | Business

 Last week, SWREL also approved the allotment of 2.93 crore equity shares for Rs 1,099 crore to Reliance New Energy Solar Ltd.

-''The board of directors of the company at its meeting held on December 30, 2021 approved the allotment of 2,93,33,333 equity shares of face value rupee one each fully paid-up in a dematerialised form by way of preferential allotment for cash consideration, to RNESL at a price of Rs 375 per equity share aggregating to Rs 1,099.99 crore,'' a regulatory filing had stated.
+''The board of directors of the company at its meeting held on December 30, 2021, approved the allotment of 2,93,33,333 equity shares of face value rupee one each fully paid-up in a dematerialized form by way of preferential allotment for cash consideration, to RNESL for Rs 375 per equity share aggregating to Rs 1,099.99 crore,'' a regulatory filing had stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)